Study for a Semester in the UK!

 Students are able to apply for the ISEP Exchange or ISEP Direct program.
 The major different between these two programs is how fees are structure.
 On the ISEP Exchange program students pay Appalachian tuition and fees plus the ISEP Full Exchange Fee.
 On the ISEP Direct program students will be billed the ISEP Direct program fee.
 Non-resident students should check to see if the ISEP Direct cost will be less than Appalachian out of state tuition rates.
 Students looking at ISEP Direct options should also consider applying as a fee paying applicant on one of our UK exchange programs.

-- Fall Semester: Late September to Late December
+- Fall Semester: Early September to Mid December

-Students on the Nottingham program will stay at university arranged housing.
+Students on the Edinburgh program will stay at university arranged housing.

 Students participating on the ISEP Exchange program option will pay the ISEP Full Exchange Program Fee to Appalachian and will not pay housing or meal costs to the UK university.